populationtwo/countries-capital-app/README.md

 A simple static angular application built with angular to display country and capital city information.

-The application makes use of Geonames.org API.
+The application uses Geonames.org API.

 ## Installation